BabylonJS/Documentation/content/setup/frameworkPackages/CDN.md

 Any resources loaded in our core library will be loaded from this URL instead of `https://cdn.babylonjs.com`.
 The structure needs to remain the structure of our CDN.

 What are the simplest way to get the resources structured?
-Let's dive in
+Let's dive in.

 1. Using the CDN but with a fixed version

-Whereas our CDN base directory always holds our nightlies, we do deply specific versions of the framework on every release.
+Whereas our CDN base directory always holds our nightlies, we do deploy specific versions of the framework on every release.
 Every release is available at `https://cdn.babylonjs.com/vX.X.X` .
 So, for example, if you want to use version 6.30.0 for your resources, you can change the base URL to this:

 ```javascript
 BABYLON.Tools.ScriptBaseUrl = "https://cdn.babylonjs.com/v6.30.0";